mikeS141618/trialmesh/docs/pipeline_overview.md

 - **FAISS Index Creation**: Build fast vector indices (HNSW, IVF, or Flat)
 - **Index Configuration**: Optimize parameters for the specific embedding model and dataset

-The indices allow for rapid retrieval of relevant trials at scale.
+The indices allow for rapid retrieval of relevant trials at scale and are saved to `./run/indices/`.

 ### 5. Initial Retrieval